 Now that the dust has settled, business leaders should look at ways to formalise the etiquette surrounding remote working.
 It’s unwise to assume that everyone – especially new recruits – fully understands the unwritten rules of your organisation, even if things are ticking along nicely.
 Without formal guidance, you risk running into issues if you later uncover unacceptable remote working behaviours.

 Documenting your company’s expectations around video meetings, instant messaging, and internal social media will give everyone the guidance they need to work from home in the best possible way.
-Once you’ve written up your guidelines, remember to make them easily accessible on your company intranet and share them on your internal news channels.
+Once you’ve written up your guidelines, remember to make them easily accessible on your corporate intranet and share them on your internal news channels.
 Here are a few examples to help you get started:

 Until recently, many of us had little experience of taking part in video meetings on such a frequent scale.
 What was once an ad-hoc occasion is now an everyday event, so now’s the time to formally define the dos and don’ts of video call etiquette.